 7.1 Introduction

-7.2
+7.2 1

 7.2.1 Role of the Money Laundering Reporting Officer

 7.2.2 Unusual activity

 7.2.3 Suspicious activity reporting procedures

 7.2.4 Internal disclosures

 7.2.5 External disclosures

 7.2.6 Recording of internal and external disclosures

 7.2.7 Recording money laundering and terrorist financing enquiries

 7.3 Overview of Money Laundering, Terrorist Financing, Proliferation and

 Sanctions

 7.3.1 What is money laundering?

 7.3.2 What is financing of terrorism?

 7.3.3 The consequences of money laundering and terrorist financing

 7.3.4 What is the proliferation of weapons of mass destruction?

 7.3.5 What are sanctions?

-7.4 , , , , , , , , , , , , , , , , , , ,
+7.4 Summary of Offences Relating to Money Laundering, Terrorist Financing,

 Proliferation and Sanctions

 7.4.1 Money laundering offences

 7.4.2 Terrorist financing offences

 7.4.3 Proliferation of weapons of mass destruction offences

 7.4.4 Sanctions offences

 7.4.5 Other POCA and ATCA offences

-7.5 •
+7.5 Unusual Activity

 7.5.1 Conducting "appropriate scrutiny" of unusual activity

 7.5.2 Appropriate scrutiny tips

 7.5.3 Standard investigation process

-7.6 7.5.4 Investigations and legal professional privilege
+7.0 7.5.4 Investigations and legal professional privilege

 7.6 Suspicious Activity

 7.6.1 POCA & ATCA reporting requirements

 7.6.2 Suspicious activity reporting of declined business7.6.3 Making an external disclosure

-7.6.3 Making an external disclosure 7.6.4 Knowledge, suspicion and reasonable cause to know or suspect
+7.6.4 Knowledge, suspicion and reasonable cause to know or suspect

 7.6.5 Protected disclosures

 7.6.6 Authorised disclosures - seeking consent

-7.6.7 Authorised disclosures - seeking consent
+7.6.7 Authorised disclosures - receiving consent

 7.6.8 The timing of disclosures

 7.6.9 Tipping off

 7.6.10 Refusing to carry out a transaction or declining a customer's

 business following a disclosure

+7.6.11 Data protection law

-- 7.6.12 Managing a constructive trust scenario - 7.6.13 Handling of suspicion in outsourced back office functions - 7.7 Summary of the Consequences for Failing to Implement Effective Suspicious Activity Reporting Procedures
+7.6.12 Managing a constructive trust scenario

+7.6.13 Handling of suspicion in outsourced back office functions

+7.7 Summary of the Consequences for Failing to Implement Effective

+Suspicious Activity Reporting Procedures